PasHyde/relate/README.md

 ['th', 'he', 'e ', ' f', 'fo', 'ox', 'x ', ' j', 'ju', 'um', 'mp', 'ps']
 ```

 The metrics module treats each text as a set and the shingles as elemements of a set.
 The similarity between the pairs of texts is estimated by using string metrics: Jaccard similarity coefficient, Sørensen_Dice, or Overlap coefficient.
-More information about the used string metrics, see [here](https://effectivesoftwaredesign.com/2019/02/27/data-science-set-similarity-metrics/)
+For more information about the used string metrics, see [here](https://effectivesoftwaredesign.com/2019/02/27/data-science-set-similarity-metrics/).

 ```python
 from relate import shingle, metrics